plotly/falcon/README.md

 [Learn more in our online documentation](help.plot.ly/database-connectors/).

+#### Status

+The database connector is in Alpha release and the Potly 2.0 web interface is currently in a private preview mode.
+We would love your feedback!
+[Download the latest release](https://github.com/plotly/plotly-database-connector/releases) and give it a try.

+#### Contact
+- Chris - chris@plot.ly
+- Alexandre - alexs@plot.ly

 ## Development

 This app is built with Electron, React, Redux, and Sequelize.
 This was